 Importance Of Your Long Run

-I have found that running at a heart rate of 160 beats per minute has produced the best tolerance to lactic acid accumulation.
+I have found that running at a heart rate of between 85 to 89% of my max heart rate produced the best tolerance to lactic acid accumulation.

 Remember, you want to teach your body to burn fat more effectively and conserve carbohydrate